mullana2/NYTaxi/README.md

 # NYTaxi
-Analysis of 10 years and over 1.5 billion fares of taxi data in New York City
+Analysis of 10 years and over 1.5 billion fares of taxi data in New York City.
+This research was conducted in collaboration with Dandan Ru, Zhenni Ye, and Lyu Zheng (Univeristy of California, Berkeley)

 ## Research